7 Days in Sydney: The Itinerary That Actually Makes Sense

 Getting Around Sydney

-If you’re staying for a week, an Opal card (available at any newsagent or station) also works fine, but contactless payment has mostly made it optional for tourists.
+An Opal card (available at any newsagent or station) also works fine for a week-long stay, but contactless payment has made it optional for most visitors.

 Ferries leave from Circular Quay and connect to Manly, Taronga Zoo, Watsons Bay, Balmain, Pyrmont, and a handful of other spots around the harbour.

-Traffic in Sydney can be slow, particularly around Bondi Junction in the afternoon — I found it easier to plan around public transport than to fight it.
+Traffic in Sydney can be slow, particularly in the CBD and around Bondi Junction in the afternoon — public transport is easier to plan around than the roads.

-For navigation, Google Maps is excellent for planning trips — it connects trains, buses, ferries, and light rail together and gives you a clear picture of travel time, which platform to use, and what time you’ll arrive.
+Google Maps is excellent for planning trips — it connects trains, buses, ferries, and light rail and gives a clear picture of travel time, which platform to use, and arrival time.

-Use it to plan your day before heading out.
-That said, Google Maps has glitches with live bus tracking — I’ve waited at a stop while the bus was already on its way, and Google showed nothing coming.
+That said, Google Maps sometimes has glitches with live bus tracking — I’ve waited at a stop while the bus was already on its way and Google showed nothing coming.

 Is 7 Days Enough for Sydney?

-Seven days covers the main circuit comfortably — harbour, beaches, Blue Mountains, wildlife, culture, neighbourhoods, and shopping.
+Seven days cover the main circuit — harbour, beaches, Blue Mountains, wildlife, culture, neighbourhoods, and shopping.

-The Kiama Blowhole is one of my favourite things in NSW — it’s a 90-minute train ride south of the city and genuinely worth the detour on a longer trip.
+The Kiama Blowhole is one of my favourite things in NSW — a 90-minute train ride south of the city and worth the detour on a longer trip.

 For 7 days, keep it city-focused.
-Wollongong and Hunter Valley sound manageable as day trips, but they feel rushed when you’re already packing a full week.
+Wollongong and Hunter Valley sound manageable as day trips from Sydney, but feel rushed when the week is already full.

 Day 1 — Circular Quay, The Rocks, and Chinatown

-Start at Circular Quay as soon as you’ve dropped your bags.
-Walk along the waterfront toward the Sydney Opera House — the exterior is free to view, and the walk from Circular Quay around to the forecourt is one of the best introductions to the city.
+Start at Circular Quay as soon as the bags are dropped.
+Walk along the waterfront toward the Sydney Opera House — the exterior is free to view, and the walk from Circular Quay around to the forecourt is one of the best first impressions the city offers.

-If you want to go inside, guided tours run daily and cover the history and architecture of the building.
-Book ahead if the timing matters.
+Guided tours run daily and cover the history and architecture of the building.
+Book ahead if timing matters. 👉 Book your guided tour here

 From the Opera House, follow the path around to the Royal Botanic Garden entrance.

-Mrs Macquarie’s Chair sits at the tip of the headland and gives you a clear view back across the water toward the Opera House and the Harbour Bridge together — it’s the postcard shot, and it’s free.
+Mrs Macquarie’s Chair sits at the tip of the headland and gives a clear view back across the water toward the Opera House and Harbour Bridge together — the postcard shot, and it’s free.

 The Rocks Discovery Museum is free and covers the area’s Aboriginal and convict history well — allow 30–45 minutes.

-If you want more depth, the Susannah Place Museum (a terrace of four houses dating from 1844, still furnished as they were in the early 20th century) is one of the most quietly impressive things in Sydney.
+Susannah Place Museum (a terrace of four houses dating from 1844, still furnished as they were in the early 20th century) is one of the most underrated things in Sydney — note it opens Thursday to Sunday only.

-BridgeClimb is the premium option if you want to climb the arch itself — it’s expensive, but the view from the top is hard to replicate.
+BridgeClimb is the premium option for climbing the arch itself — expensive, but the view from the top is hard to replicate.

-Before dinner, walk up to Observatory Hill Park — it’s a 2-minute walk from The Rocks and easy to miss.
+Before dinner, walk up to Observatory Hill Park — about 10 minutes uphill from The Rocks and easy to miss.

 Day 2 — Blue Mountains

-Echo Point is the obvious first stop — the lookout over the Three Sisters and the Jamison Valley is genuinely impressive in good conditions.
+Echo Point is the first stop — the lookout over the Three Sisters and the Jamison Valley is impressive in good conditions.

-In August, there’s a real chance of morning cloud and mist in the valley, which can actually make the view more interesting rather than less.
-Go anyway.
+In winter, morning clouds and mist in the valley can actually make the view more interesting rather than less.

-Scenic World sits a short walk from Echo Point.
-The Scenic Railway (billed as the world’s steepest passenger railway) takes you down into the Jurassic-era rainforest at the base of the escarpment.
+Scenic World is a short walk from Echo Point.
+The Scenic Railway (billed as the world’s steepest passenger railway) drops into the Jurassic-era rainforest at the base of the escarpment. 👉 Book Scenic World tickets here

-The Boardwalk at the bottom is flat and easy — it follows a creek through the valley floor and takes about 20–30 minutes to walk.
+The Boardwalk at the bottom follows a creek through the valley floor and takes 20–30 minutes to walk.

-The Scenic Cableway brings you back up.
-The Skyway crosses above the valley at 270 metres and has a glass floor section.
+The Cableway brings visitors back up — the Skyway crosses the valley at 270 metres with a glass floor section.
 Allow 2–3 hours at Scenic World.

-Leura Cascades are a short walk from the village if you want to stretch your legs after eating.
+Leura Cascades are a short walk from the village.

-It was a wasted 2-hour trip.
-The Bureau of Meteorology (BOM) app gives a Katoomba-specific forecast, but the most reliable check is the Scenic World live webcam at Echo Point — it shows real-time conditions at the lookout and takes about 5 seconds to tell you whether it’s worth going.
+The BOM app gives a Katoomba-specific forecast, but the most reliable check is the Scenic World live webcam — it shows real-time conditions at the lookout.

-Check it before you board the train.
-If the valley is fogged in by 7 am, it may clear by mid-morning, or it may not — on a heavy fog day, swap to another day in the itinerary and do the Blue Mountains when the forecast is clear.
+Check it before boarding the train.
+If the valley is fogged in by 7 am, swap to another day in the itinerary and return when the forecast is clear.

-Alternative to Blue Mountains — Royal National Park: If coastal scenery appeals more than mountain scenery, the Royal National Park is worth considering for Day 2 instead.
+Royal National Park as an alternative to the Blue Mountains — if coastal scenery appeals more than mountain scenery, the Royal National Park is worth considering for Day 2 instead.

 It’s one of the oldest national parks in the world (established in 1879) and sits about 30km south of Sydney.

-Take the train from Central to Cronulla (about 1 hour), then the short ferry across to Bundeena — the ferry crossing alone is a nice start.
+Take the train from Central to Cronulla (about 1 hour), then the short ferry across to Bundeena — the crossing is a good start.

-From Bundeena, the coastal walking track runs south along the clifftops, with views of the Pacific, heath, and some of the best coastal scenery near Sydney.
+From Bundeena, the coastal track runs south along the clifftops, with views of the Pacific and some of the best coastal scenery near Sydney.

-Wedding Cake Rock is a flat sandstone platform above the ocean about 5km from Bundeena, and Wattamolla, further south, has a sheltered lagoon good for swimming — I’ve been, and it was quiet, which is a nice surprise for somewhere this close to Sydney.
+Wedding Cake Rock is a flat sandstone platform about 5km from Bundeena, and Wattamolla further south has a sheltered lagoon for swimming — I’ve been, and it was quiet, which is a nice surprise this close to Sydney.

-Check the booking system on the NSW National Parks website before going, and do not attempt the pools if the swell is up or the tide is coming in.
+Check the tide chart before going, book via the NSW National Parks website, and don’t attempt the pools if the swell is up.

-Allow a full day and plan your walk around the tide and ferry times back to Cronulla.
+Allow a full day and plan around tide and ferry times back to Cronulla.

-Day 3 — Taronga Zoo and the Manly Ferry
+Day 3 — Taronga Zoo and Balmoral Beach

 This is the ferry day, and it’s one of the days I’d least want to cut from a Sydney week.

-Take the Taronga Zoo Ferry from Circular Quay (Wharf 2).
+Take the Taronga Zoo ferry from Circular Quay (Wharf 4).
 The ferry runs every 30 minutes from around 9 am and takes about 12 minutes to cross the harbour.

-The ride itself gives you a clear view back at the city skyline and the Harbour Bridge — it’s one of the better vantage points you’ll get on the water.
+The ride gives a clear view back at the city skyline and the Harbour Bridge — one of the better vantage points on the water. 👉 Book Taronga Zoo tickets here

-Taronga Zoo is genuinely good, and the setting helps a lot — the zoo is built on a hillside above the harbour, so you’re getting harbour views between the animal enclosures.
+Taronga Zoo is genuinely good, and the setting helps — it’s built on a hillside above the harbour, so harbour views come between the animal enclosures.

-After the zoo, the natural continuation is the Taronga to Balmoral Walk — a harbour bushwalk that starts near the zoo’s lower entrance and follows the foreshore through native bush down to Balmoral Beach.
+The zoo itself is tiring, but if you want to continue, there is the Taronga to Balmoral Walk — a harbour bushwalk starting near the zoo’s lower entrance and following the foreshore through native bush down to Balmoral Beach.

-It takes about 90 minutes at a relaxed pace, and the views through the trees back across the harbour are worth it.
+It’s about 6km and takes around 2 hours at a relaxed pace — the views through the trees back across the harbour are worth it.

-Have a late lunch at The Boathouse Balmoral Beach when you arrive — it sits right on the waterfront, and the setting is relaxed after a full morning on your feet.
+Have a late lunch at The Boathouse Balmoral Beach on arrival — it sits right on the waterfront.

-Optional — Manly Ferry: If the walk feels like too much after a full zoo morning, skip it and take the ferry back to Circular Quay instead, then jump on the Manly Ferry from Wharf 3.
+Optional — Manly Ferry — if the walk feels like too much after a full zoo morning, take the ferry back to Circular Quay and jump on the Manly Ferry from Wharf 3 instead.

 It’s a 30-minute crossing through the middle of the harbour, and the view back toward the city from the upper deck is one of the better free things Sydney offers.

-Manly itself has good cafés, the Corso pedestrian strip, and the beach.
-A short 15-minute walk around the headland from Manly Beach brings you to Shelly Beach — a small sheltered cove inside a marine reserve with calm water good for snorkelling.
+Manly has good cafés, the Corso pedestrian strip, and the beach.
+A 15-minute walk around the headland leads to Shelly Beach — a small sheltered cove inside a marine reserve, good for snorkelling and noticeably quieter than Manly.

-The Manly to Spit Bridge walk is a beautiful 10km harbour track, but needs its own dedicated half-day — don’t attempt it as an add-on after Taronga.
+The Manly to Spit Bridge walk is a 10km harbour track worth its own dedicated half-day — don’t attempt it as an add-on after Taronga.

 Take the ferry back at sunset if the timing works.